 - Speak to a specialist mortgage advisor

-Maternity leave can affect your chances of being approved a mortgage.
-Lenders carry out affordability assessments based on income.
-Maternity leave usually entails a decrease in income and can therefore raise problems.
+Getting a mortgage is possible, although being on maternity leave can affect your chances of being approved.
+This is because lenders carry out affordability assessments mainly based on income.
+Maternity leave typically entails a lower salary and can therefore cause problems with your mortgage application.

 How to get a mortgage on maternity leave